manyan-chan/COMP2113_TextGame/readme.md

 E.g. 10% to get two items, 60% to get one item, 30% to get zero item.
 *(Requirement 1 & 5)

+In some scenarios, items or equipment may be confiscated.

 ### Dynamic Inventory System
 Record the input and output of player's items or equipment.
 *(Requirement 2 & 5)